 When I was first asked to participate, the producers asked me if there were any family mysteries I might like to solve.
 I came up with one, which seemed trivial and probably unsolvable, but I mentioned it anyway.

-As a little girl, I remember my paternal grandmother?s devotion to "El Ni?o de Atocha," which dates back to a legend about the Christ Child from the Middle Ages in Spain.
-She had a little plaster (SET ITAL) santo (END ITAL) on her dresser, but the odd thing was that much of the time the statue was turned to the wall.
-I asked her why, but she would only say, ?It?s the custom.?
+As a little girl, I remember my paternal grandmother's devotion to "El Nino de Atocha," which dates back to a legend about the Christ Child from the Middle Ages in Spain.
+She had a little plaster santo on her dresser, but the odd thing was that much of the time the statue was turned to the wall.
+I asked her why, but she would only say, "It's the custom."
 I assumed she was mad at Jesus for not answering her prayers.

 When I arrived in New York for the taping of the show, I learned the explanation was likely a lot more complicated.
-For some time now, there has been conjecture that some of the earliest Spanish settlers to the New World, including part of the crew on Columbus? first voyage, were Jewish (SET ITAL) conversos.
-(END ITAL) In 1492, all Spanish Jews were expelled from Spain by edict of the Catholic monarchs Ferdinand and Isabella, and all their property was confiscated.
-The edict took effect just one day before Columbus?s ships set sail.
+For some time now, there has been conjecture that some of the earliest Spanish settlers to the New World, including part of the crew on Columbus' first voyage, were Jewish conversos.
+In 1492, all Spanish Jews were expelled from Spain by edict of the Catholic monarchs Ferdinand and Isabella, and all their property was confiscated.
+The edict took effect just one day before Columbus's ships set sail.

 Jews had lived in Spain along with the Moslems, who controlled much of the peninsula for 700 years.
 The only alternative available to Jews who wished to stay was to accept baptism.
 But many of those who converted continued to practice Judaism secretly, and they became the chief targets of the infamous Spanish Inquisition.
 Among them were members of my family.